Fees & Rebates

 Telehealth appointments will be considered based on clinical requirements.

-A Medicare rebate is available for eligible patients of $96.65.
+A Medicare rebate is available for eligible patients with a Medicare treatment plan of $145.25

 Contact the rooms for more information on fees